sanguillon/voprov/CONTRIBUTING.rst

 Get Started!
 ------------

 Ready to contribute?
-Here's how to set up `prov` for local development.
+Here's how to set up `voprov` for local development.

-1. Fork the `prov` repo on GitHub.
+1. Fork the `voprov` repo on GitHub.
 2. Clone your fork locally::

-    $ git clone git@github.com:your_name_here/prov.git
+    $ git clone git@github.com:your_name_here/voprov.git

 3. Install your local copy into a virtualenv.
 Assuming you have virtualenvwrapper installed, this is how you set up your fork for local development::

-    $ mkvirtualenv prov
+    $ mkvirtualenv voprov
-    $ cd prov/
+    $ cd voprov/
     $ pip install -r requirements-dev.txt

 4. Create a branch for local development::